 I visited nearly all of the key corners to help determine where to place this grid.
 The only incomplete gaps are to the west of section 27.

 Comparing the black lines to the public GIS databases that went into making all the Topo maps, Section line overlays, and similar public land boundary maps, reveals a consistant deviation from reality to ancient maps.
 And not always in the same direction.
 Some property line corners are also skewed or offset, sometimes in a consistant line (Sec 26 center top) that indicates one mismeasurement shifted the entire line (to the south) to be placed with a consistant deviation.
-The south line of lot 35 in division 1 is also one we found to be short by 7 ft from the brass coin to our rebar corner.
+The south line of lot 35 in division 1 is also one we found to be short by 7 ft from the brass coin to our rebar corner, measured with fiberglass tape.

 So I had a good reason to start this project in 2004.
 Also when a Spokane surveyor hired me to find a corner he couldn't find, I started to realize why the courthouse and auditors office said CRR was messed up.
 This kind of detail shows up when fully Zoomed in to the complete master map showing all markers I have found.

 Red solid lines highlight the ACTUAL location for Section boundaries, where the CRR grid overlaps with the black lines.
 White and brass markers are the correct corners to match physically on the ground.
 From these markers, a grid of red lines could be drawn across the remaining sections if one wishes it.
 But that would no longer intersect the CRR black lines.
 The west line of Section 27 clearly shows a 100 ft difference between the public maps and the actual (fencelines) on the ground.
 The section line does not go right through that house.
 Thereby proving the old maps do not take precident over physical surveying.